 Are you having a hard time getting your kids to share?
 Sharing is a difficult topic for children, here are some books about sharing that helped my three boys learn how to share.

-Note: As an Amazon Associate I earn from qualifying purchases made through affiliate links, at no extra cost to you.
+Note: As an Amazon Affiliate I earn from qualifying purchases made through affiliate links, at no extra cost to you.
 Read my full disclosure for more information.

 Daniel Tiger

-There are Daniel Tiger episodes to go with these books as well.
+There are Daniel Tiger episodes to go with these sharing books as well.
 The episodes are great but having the books around I feel helps reinforce the idea since they can go back and look at the pictures and eventually read the book on their own.

 Friends Ask First

 This story takes place in Daniel’s school where he learns that friends should ask first before using something someone else was using.
+That can be hard when with a group of children who all have fun toys that the young child wants to play with but important for them to learn.

 Daniel Tiger Learns to Share

-Daniel and his friends are at the park but not everyone brought their own car so they’re faced with a rough decision as to whether or not to share.
+Daniel and his friends are at the park but not everyone brought their own car so they’re faced with a big decision as to whether or not to share.
 Bonus: This book includes stickers!!

 Llama Llama Time to Share

-• Age Range: 2-5 years
+- Age Range: 2-5 years

-• Hardcover: 40 pages
+- Hardcover: 40 pages

-• Llama Llama has new neighbors!
+- Llama Llama has new neighbors!

 Be Fair and Share